-This is a nice drinking coffee, not a screaming acidity bomb.
-The dry fragrance gives a good suggestion of what is to come in the cup; cane sugar sweetness, malty, vanilla, with fruited accents of plum, pear and raisin in the darker roast.
-The wet aroma has abundant vanilla and caramel sauce (as in creme caramel dessert), with a dried fruit accent.
-The cup is very sweet.
-The lighter roast (City) has a more lively white grape fruited aspect, with raw cane sugar sweetness, and some malted caramel-vanilla notes coming through.
+This is a nice drinking coffee, not a screaming acidity bomb, but balanced and clean.
+The dry fragrance shows us a cane sugar sweetness (shifting toward honey as you near FC roast) and nut, along with hints of fruit.
+The wet aroma has a thick sweetness of marzipan, and with a dried fruit accent.
+The cup is very sweet, City+ roasts having a more lively, white grape fruited aspect, with raw cane sugar sweetness, and some malted caramel-vanilla notes coming through (our City roast was too light, green/vegetal flavors coming through).
 The finish is a bit short at this lighter level, a bit grainy.
-That's why I gravitated toward the more developed City+ roast we did.
-When the coffee was warm, the darker roast has a complex sweetness of browned sugar, and fruit sugars from plum and raisin.
-There's a more tangible sense of viscosity to the body, with a finish accented by cinnamon spice and milk chocolate.
-I blended the two roasts in a cup to create a roast 'melange' and found a really nice cup.
-I recommend it in addition to straight roasts.
+Full City roasts show depth of sweetness, and one which reverberates in the finish.
+This darker roast when warm has a complex sweetness of browned sugars, and a dark plum note.
+There's a more tangible sense of viscosity to the body, with a finish accented by cinnamon spice and chocolate.